Transporting wheat by barge

 Share this article

-86% of French people express strong expectations in terms of information on the products they buy* and 89% of French people say they prefer products from their region**.
-This is why we have implemented numerous actions to reduce our environmental footprint, which are reflected in our "A TABLE!".
+86% of French people have high expectations regarding information about the products they buy*, and 89% say they prefer products from their region**.
+That is why we have implemented numerous initiatives to reduce our environmental footprint, as outlined in our“A TABLE!” initiative.

-One of our commitments - to contribute to a healthier future - includes the transportation of our raw material, wheat.
-To bring the wheat to all our mills, ecological transport is favored whenever possible: by barge, train or by a conveyor belt linking the wheat silo directly to the mill.
+One aspect of our commitment— contributing to a healthier future —includes, among other things, the transportation of our raw material: wheat.
+To transport wheat to all our mills, we prioritize eco-friendly transportation whenever possible: by barge, train, or via a conveyor belt that connects the wheat silo directly to the mill.
 Our wheat comes exclusively from France.

-Our mill in Paris Gennevilliers is the closest to the Eiffel Tower!
-Only 7 kilometers from the gates of Paris, this mill has the advantage of being located on the banks of the Seine.
+Our mill in Gennevilliers, Paris, is the closest to the Eiffel Tower!
+Just 7 kilometers from the outskirts of Paris, this mill has the advantage of being located on the banks of the Seine.

-Thanks to this positioning, since the installation of the mill in 1996, two thirds of the wheat supplies are made by barge.
-Most of the wheat is grown within a 125 km radius and comes from the Ile-de-France region via the Seine, Yonne, Marne, Oise...
+Thanks to this location, since the mill was established in 1996, two-thirds of the wheat has been delivered by barge.
+Most of this wheat is grown within a 125-kilometer radius and comes primarily from the Île-de-France region via the Seine, Yonne, Marne, and Oise rivers…

-We had the opportunity to meet Sébastien Picaud, boatman on the Capricieux and Mr & Mrs Maingault, boatmen on the Pen Duick.
+We had the opportunity to meet Sébastien Picaud, the captain of the Capricieux, and Mr. and Mrs. Maingault, the captains of the Pen Duick.
 They have been supplying us with wheat by barge for many years.
-They work and live a real passion for their boat and share strong commitments for the environment.
+They are deeply passionate about their boats and share a strong commitment to the environment.

-The job of a boatman consists of transporting goods from point A to point B by water.
+The job of a boatman involves transporting goods from point A to point B by water.

-The barges can be supplied in two different ways:
+Barges can be resupplied in two different ways:

-- The boats are directly loaded by trucks that went to collect the wheat in silos located inland.
+The ships are loaded directly by trucks that have picked up the wheat from silos located inland.

-Certain prerequisites are also necessary to be able to transport wheat, a raw material for food: a clean, healthy, dry hold is required as well as a cover on the boat to protect the wheat from bad weather and dust.
-Loading and unloading must also be done in dry conditions, when it is not raining.
+Certain requirements must also be met in order to transport wheat, a food commodity: the hold must be clean, sanitary, and dry, and the ship must be covered to protect the wheat from the elements and dust.
+Loading and unloading must also take place in dry conditions, when it is not raining.

-Once in Gennevilliers, the unloading is done thanks to the Vigan, a kind of big vacuum cleaner that sucks the wheat directly into the hold of the barge and directs it into the mill.
+Once in Gennevilliers, unloading is done using the Vigan, a kind of large vacuum that sucks the wheat directly from the barge’s hold and feeds it into the mill.

 Both loading and unloading take several hours.

-The transport of wheat by barge: an ecological transport
+Transporting wheat by barge: an eco-friendly mode of transport

-"Today, it is very important to be committed to the environment.
-As a boatman, I see directly the impact on nature and the changes over the years: the floods are more and more frequent, the water rises higher and higher..."
-Sébastien Picaud, boatman on the Capricieux.
+“Today, it’s very important to take action for the environment.
+As a boatman, I see firsthand the impact on nature and the changes over the years: floods are becoming more frequent, and the water is rising higher and higher…” Sébastien Picaud, boatman on the Capricieux.

-We have chosen to favour transport by boat because it allows us to secure our supplies while having an ecological approach.
-Indeed, depending on its size, a barge can save the equivalent of 10 trucks on the road and thus reduce the pollution caused by this transport.
+We have chosen to prioritize shipping by boat because it allows us to ensure a reliable supply chain while adopting an eco-friendly approach.
+In fact, depending on its size, a barge can replace the equivalent of 10 trucks on the road, thereby reducing the pollution caused by road transport.

 * (Source: Opinion Way and Ifop 2018)